-When securing your pallet with ratchet straps, at least two straps should be used on the top of small pieces in order to minimise their movement during transit.
+When securing your pallet with straps, at least two straps should be used on the top of small pieces to minimise their movement during transit.

 Top Tips And Tricks

-Two important factors when shipping an engine with a pallet delivery company are position and stability.
+Two important factors when shipping an engine with a pallet courier are position and stability.

 Your pallet will have to be loaded and unloaded several times until it reaches its destination; that's just how pallet networks run.